A Critical Look at the First One-Hundred Days of Donald Trump

 Not many people supported Donald Trump more than I did.
 My article Born Near the USA, but Not Near Enough to be President of the USA received more than 22,000 views on Facebook during the Republican Primary and it helped Donald Trump defeat Ted Cruz and win the Republican nomination.
 Not many political pundits ever get that many views on one of their articles.
 My song, Born Near the USA is a parody of the Bruce Springsteen tune BORN IN THE USA .
 It has been heard by almost ten thousand people on YouTube.
 I wrote and recorded it at my own expense during the 2016 Republican Primary so I have earned the right to criticize the man I supported for President.

 I have the right to criticize Donald Trump when he is wrong.
 We all do.
-If we don’t criticize him when he is wrong then how will he ever know when he is wrong?
-If conservatives don’t hold him accountable then who should and how can we ever get him to keep any of his campaign promises?
-He listens to Democrats when they criticize him, and that is exactly what worries me.
-The squeaky wheel usually is the one that gets greased and conservatives aren’t making much noise right now.
-That is precisely why conservatives should criticize him when he is wrong… so he will listen to us.
+If we don’t criticize him when he is wrong then how will is he going to know when he is wrong?
+If conservatives can’t hold him accountable then how can we ever get him to keep any of the promises he made during the campaign?
+The President listens to Democrats whenever they criticize him, and that is precisely what worries me.
+The squeaky wheel is usually the one that gets greased.
+Conservatives aren’t making much noise right now so we are not being noticed.

-We not only have the right to criticize the President … It is our responsibility to criticize him when he is wrong.
-That is how a representative republic works.
-Our country isn’t going to fall apart just because we offer a little constructive criticism of the President.
+We not only have the right to criticize the President … It is our solemn responsibility to criticize him when he is wrong.
+That is how our representative republic works.
+The country isn’t going to fall apart because we offer some constructive criticism of the man we supported for President.

 Donald Trump can take a little healthy criticism from his friends.
-I am a lot more worried about the criticism he receives from his enemies than I am about a little constructive criticism he receives from his friends.
-Too many of his supporters feel if they criticize him, they are betraying him.
-On the contrary if they don’t criticize him they are helping him be a bad President.
+I am far more worried about the criticism he receives from his enemies than I am about the criticism he receives from his friends.
+Too many of his supporters feel like if they criticize him, they are betraying him.
+On the contrary if they don’t criticize him they enabling him to make mistakes..

-Since I remarked that attacking another country without a Congressional Declaration of War as President Trump did in Syria doesn’t make America great again I have been roundly rebuked on Facebook. .
+Attacking Syria without a Congressional Declaration of War as President Trump did doesn’t put America first and it doesn’t make America great again.

-The first hundred days of Donald Trump’s Presidency has been a mixed bag.
-It is true that he did keep his promise to appoint a real constitutional conservative to the Supreme Court and hopefully Neil Gorsuch will not disappoint us, but the fact that he was confirmed had probably a lot more to do with Mitch than it had to do with Donald Trump.
-Appointing McConnell’s wife to be the Secretary of Transportation didn’t hurt I am sure.
-It was one of the smartest moves Donald Trump has made so far. but let’s wait and see how Gorsuch actually rules on some things first before we rush to lionize the guy..
-He could actually turn out to be another John Roberts for all we know.
+The first hundred days of Donald Trump’s Presidency has been a rather mixed bag so far.
+It is true that he did keep his promise to appoint a constitutional conservative to the Supreme Court and hopefully Neil Gorsuch will not disappoint us like John Roberts did, but the fact that he was confirmed probably had a lot more to do with Mitch McConnell than it did with Donald Trump.
+Appointing Elaine Chou to be the Secretary of Transportation didn’t hurt.
+It was one of the smartest moves Donald Trump has made as President, but let’s wait and see how Gorsuch actually rules on some cases first before we rush to lionize the guy..
+He could actually turn out to be another John Roberts.

 He has put taking in 1200 unwanted Muslim refugees from Australia first.
-How does that make America safe again?
-He has put these things ahead of making America great again.
-He has put the War in Syria ahead of the war on the Constitution, and ahead of the war on States rights.
-He has put the war in Syria ahead of the Justice Department’s own war on the family of Nevada rancher Cliven Bundy.
-They are still languishing behind bars waiting for a trial.
-Ammon and Ryan were placed in solitary confinement for over a month… fifteen months behind bars with one month spent in solitary confinement.
-Donald Trump fired fifty United States Attorneys but he did not fire the one from the District of Oregon who is responsible for prosecuting Ammon and Ryan Bundy.
+How does that make America great again?
+He has put the war in Syria ahead of the war on the Constitution, and ahead of the war on States rights.
+He has put the war in Syria ahead of the Justice Department’s war on the family of Nevada rancher Cliven Bundy.
+The Bundy’s are still languishing behind bars waiting for their trial.
+Ammon and Ryan were placed in solitary confinement for over a month.
+Donald Trump fired fifty United States Attorneys but he refused to fire the one United States Attorney from the District of Oregon who is responsible for prosecuting Ammon and Ryan Bundy.

-The deal that Barack Obama made with Australia which President Trump just agreed to honor contrary to what he told us during the campaign was to take in 1200 Muslim refugees which the Australian government does not want.
+The deal that Barack Obama made with Australia which President Trump just agreed to honor (contrary to what he said during the campaign) was to take in 1200 Muslim refugees which the Australian government does not want.
 It is a bad deal for America.
-How does taking in 1200 potential terrorist threats make America safe again?
-If that is the price of Australia’s friendship then Trump should tell them to find another patsy.
+How does taking in 1200 potential terrorist threats make America great again?
+If that is the price of Australia’s friendship then President Trump should tell them to find another patsy.

-What has happened to Donald Trump since he became President?
-Has someone showed him his own suicide note?
-The great deal maker who criticized all of the bad deals made by past Presidents Clinton, George Bush, and Barack Obama now seems to have lost his ability to make a good deal.
-Donald Trump has become a great shpiel maker instead of a great deal maker.
+What has happened to Donald Trump?
+The great deal maker who criticized all of the bad deals made by former Presidents Clinton, Bush, and Obama seems to have lost his ability to tell a good deal from a bad deal.
+It looks to me like Donald Trump has become a great shpiel maker instead of a great deal maker.